M I C H A E L D U K A K I S

 The endowment provides for paid internships in government service, primarily at the state and local levels within the Commonwealth of Massachusetts.
 The intent of the internships is to rekindle a sense of enthusiasm, optimism and hope and to reach out to talented students to give them the encouragement they need to consider a career in public service.
 As the Governor has stated, “It is absolutely essential to reach out to our best young people so they can experience public service at the earliest possible age.
 There is nothing one can do that is more fulfilling or satisfying in a personal sense than being of service to others.”

-For 2013-2014, the Dukakis public service intern will receive $5,000 to work for a period of at least three months (at least 330 hours) in a public service setting.
-In addition, up to six hours of academic credit may be earned through the student’s department.
+For 2014-2015, the Dukakis public service intern will receive $5,000 to work for a period of at least three months (at least 330 hours) in a public service or government setting.
+The work will likely be done during the summer, or, by arrangement, during a semester of academic year.
+Internship arrangements are made through the student's academic advisor and the Dukakis Internship Director.
+Furthermore, students may have the option to earn up to six hours of academic credit through their major department.

 ELIGIBILITY FOR THE AWARD

-1. Any full time undergraduate or graduate UMD student, who will be enrolled at UMass Dartmouth during AY 2013-2014, is eligible to apply for the Dukakis Public Service Internship.
-Applicants from all majors are encouraged to apply for the award.
+1. Any full time undergraduate or graduate UMD student, who will be enrolled at UMass Dartmouth during AY 2014-2015, is eligible to apply for the Dukakis Public Service Internship.
+Students from all majors are encouraged to apply for the award.

 3. Applicants must demonstrate a current interest in public service and the possibility of a career in this area.